maryclaireteahan/matchthemonster/README.md

 ### Unfixed Bugs

 - When checking the responsiveness on https://ui.dev/amiresponsive I spotted that on the largest screen, 1600x992px, when the bottom right card is selected it doesn't flip.
-- In order to make a match you need to click the first card to flip it and then the second card to flip it.
-If they don't match they flip back after 1 second and you can move onto your next choices.
-However, if you manage to click a third and fourth card before the first two cards flip back, it will disable the last two cards clicked.
-They will remain disabled so the user will be unable to finish the game.

 ### How this site was deployed